szymonszewcjr/LegacyTweaks/README.md

 ### With Powershell

-This script does not work currently.
-Use manual method.
+This script does not work either.
+Please use manual method.
 ```
 iwr -useb https://raw.githubusercontent.com/szymonszewcjr/LegacyTweaks/main/installExtension.ps1 | iex